Best Performance by an Actress in a Supporting Role 1967

 Sandy Dennis in Any Wednesday 1964

 Sandy Dennis won the Tony Award for Best Featured Actress in a Play for “Any Wednesday.”
 Sandy plays Ellen Gordon, who is about to lose her rent-controlled apartment.
-It is going co-op, and Ellen cannot afford to buy it.
+Ellen is unable to afford the conversion of her apartment into a co-op.
 Enter a married man who steps in with a proposition for Ellen.
 He will buy the apartment for her.
-In exchange, she can pay it off with weekly trysts – scheduling them on Wednesdays (hence the title “Any Wednesday.”)
-The apartment is listed as an executive suite strictly for tax purposes.
-Months later, an out-of-town businessman is sent to the “executive suite” by mistake.
-Upon arrival, he thinks Ellen is a prostitute hired for him!
-Suffice it to say complications arise as the married man’s wife also enters the storyline.
-Unaware as to whom Ellen is and what her connection to her husband might be.
+However, she is required to repay the debt by participating in weekly trysts on Wednesdays, which is why the play is titled “Any Wednesday.”
+Ellen has essentially agreed to serve as a “sugar baby” for this married man.
+In exchange for her companionship and sexual intimacy, Ellen receives financial and material benefits; in this case, it is the co-op.
+Tax records list the co-op as an executive suite.
+Months later, an out-of-town businessman inadvertently finds himself in the “executive suite.”
+Upon his arrival, he believes he has found a prostitute in Ellen!
+Suffice it to say, complications arise as the married man’s wife also enters the story line.
+Nobody knows Ellen’s real identity or the nature of her relationship with her husband.

 Watch clip with Jane Fonda in the part of Ellen Gordon in Any Wednesday